heri/studiozenkai/content/post/good-software-is-reliable-and-predictible.md

 But when you are working in a team, various managers, product owners, and business priorities — the definition shifts.
 We aren't just writing code; we are managing complexity and delivering value.

-There are many metrics for quality, but after working with 6+ development teams, in public and private companies, two criteria have risen to the top of my list: **predictability** and **Leverage**.
+There are many metrics for quality, but after working with 6+ development teams, in public and private companies, two criteria have risen to the top of my list: **Predictability** and **Leverage**.

 ## 1. Predictability (The "Boring" Argument)

 Good software is boring.

 "Exciting" software is great for hackathons.
 In production, "exciting" means waking up at 3 AM because a complex microservice mesh deadlocked.
-"Exciting" means a new hire taking three months to understand the deployment pipeline, and similar time to understand the edge cases.
+"Exciting" means a new hire taking three months to understand the deployment pipeline, and similar time to understand why there is a powerful-yet-brittle service to cache reports.

 In a team context, a team cannot innovate if they are constantly firefighting.
 Good software uses established patterns rather than reinventing the wheel, making debugging predictable for everyone.

 ### The Console App Test

 I recently built a C# integration for Sage 50.
-The tech stack is about as uncool as it gets: a Console Application running on a Windows Server.
+The tech stack is about as uncool as it gets: a Console Application running on Windows.

 But it is **predictable**.